PowerBi-Projects/ServiceNow/README.md

 ## About

 This Power BI template is used for loading Service Now records from the task table using Rest API.
+I used [Alberto Colombo's blog post](https://blog.kofko.xyz/connect-servicenow-and-powerbi) as a reference to

 ## Dependencies